iterative/dvc.org/public/static/docs/api-reference/open.md

 This function makes a direct connection to the
 [remote storage](/doc/command-reference/remote/add#supported-storage-types)
 (except for Google Drive), so the file contents can be streamed as they are read.
-This means it does not require space on the disc to save the file before making it accessible.
+This means it does not require disc space to save the file before making it accessible.
 The only exception is when using Google Drive as [remote type](/doc/command-reference/remote/add#supported-storage-types).

 ## Parameters